SmarterCare PPO Plan

 Types of Prescriptions Available

-The amount a participant pays for a prescription depends on the type of drug purchased.
+The amount a participant pays for a prescription depends on the type of drug the covered participant purchases.

 For annual formulary updates, refer to the 2026 National Preferred Formulary.